RoccoRakete/hyprland-dots/README.md

     Or simply by running ```wal --theme``` in your terminal and just picking one.

-  GTK-Icons and GTK-Themes should have the exact same naming as found in ```~/.themes/``` for example
+  GTK-Icons and GTK-Themes should have the exact same naming as found in ```~/.themes/``` for example After you have set up everything, it's just a matter of chaning the themes from the settings panel! :)
+  Have fun!

 # 📜 **Installation**
 If you install [ags](https://github.com/Aylur/ags/wiki/installation) and [Hyprland](https://wiki.hyprland.org/Getting-Started/Installation/) you're 99% ready to go.